RomanticD/Fashion-Similarity-Detection/README.md

-# Image Similarity Detection Backend
+# Fashion Similarity Detection Backend

 A Flask-based backend system for detecting and comparing image similarities using feature vectors and efficient nearest neighbor search.